Yankees rally, beat Bosox 6-5 in 12 for 9th straight win

+BOSTON (AP) — The New York Yankees’ bats arrived just in time to help extend their longest win streak of the season.

-BOSTON (AP) — Gary Sanchez hit a tying home run with two outs in the ninth inning, DJ LeMahieu had a go-ahead double in the 12th and the New York Yankees rallied past the Boston Red Sox 6-5 Friday night for their ninth straight win.
+Gary Sanchez hit a tying home run with two outs in the ninth inning, DJ LeMahieu had a go-ahead double in the 12th and the Yankees rallied past the Boston Red Sox 6-5 Friday night for their ninth straight victory.

 New York improved to 8-0 over its longtime rival this season.
 Dating to last year, the Yankees have won 11 in a row over the Red Sox, one short of its best streak ever against them.

+“”I had absolute confidence we were going to find out a way back in this game,” LeMahieu said.
+“I feel like we’re playing like we should be playing. … We’re all clicking.”

-The victory moved the Yankees (30-21) percentage points ahead of Minnesota (31-22) for No. 4 seed and home field in the first round of the playoffs.
+The victory moved the Yankees (30-21) percentage points ahead of Minnesota (31-22) for the No. 4 seed and home field in the first round of the playoffs.
+The fourth-seeded club will host the No. 5 team in every game of the best-of-three series.

 The Yankees won on a night in which sluggers Aaron Judge and Giancarlo Stanton were both in the lineup together for the first time since Aug.
 8 after recently returning from stints on the injured list.